victor7246/Hinglish_Hate_Detection/README.md

 ### Ideas for the work

- - [ ] Hierarcical Transformer for classification
+ - [ ] Transformer for classification

  - [ ] Effectiveness of transfer learning from one dataset to another